David-Else/simple-youtube-chapter-extractor/README.md

-# YouTube Chapter Extractor
+# Simple YouTube Chapter Extractor

-Extract YouTube chapters from copy/pasted text files for conversion to the [simple mkvmerge chapter format](https://mkvtoolnix.download/doc/mkvmerge.html#mkvmerge.chapters) using the `mkvmerge` command line tool or `MKVToolNix GUI`.
+Copy the text containing chapter information directly from YouTube and convert it into [simple mkvmerge chapter format](https://mkvtoolnix.download/doc/mkvmerge.html#mkvmerge.chapters) to embed in your downloaded YouTube video.

 # Requirements

 - [Deno](https://deno.land/) installed
+- `mkvmerge` command line tool or `MKVToolNix GUI` installed
 - A text file with chapters that are in any of the following formats:

 The time stamp in either `00:00` or `00:00:00` format followed by either: